KumarLabJax/JABS-recording-control-server/README.md

 #### Systemd service

-Configure the Flask service to run as a Systemd service.
+Configure the Flask service to run vi uWSGI  as a Systemd service.
 This template can serve as a starting point for a Systemd unit file.
 Edit to reflect your install location and virtual environment name and copy it to /etc/systemd/system/jax-mba.service

 ```text